Categories:

 Home Care Package Fees

-The Australian government contributes a different amount of money for each level of Home Care Package, meaning the subsidy you receive for a level 3 package is different than the amount you receive for a level 4 home care package.
+The Australian government contributes a different amount of money for each level of Home Care Package, meaning the subsidy you receive for a level 3 package is different than the amount you receive for a level 4 Home Care Package.
 Those contributions are paid directly to the home care provider you choose to deliver your care.
 Government contributions change on July 1 every year, and up-to-date figures are available on My Aged Care.

 Your contribution to your Home Care Package budget could come in the form of three different fees: a basic daily fee, an income-tested care fee and additional fees.
 Home care fees are paid for every day package funds are assigned to you—not just on days you receive support and services.
 Often, fees are paid on a fortnightly or monthly basis.